A-Sonic Aerospace shareholders to get 14.6m free warrants

-Given that A-Sonic shares closed at 66.5 cents on Tuesday (May 25), this means that warrant holders who convert will be getting their A-Sonic shares at a whopping discount of 88 per cent to Tuesday's closing market price.
+Given that A-Sonic shares closed at 66.5 cents on Tuesday, this means that warrant holders who convert will be getting their A-Sonics shares at a whopping discount of 88 per cent to Tuesday's closing market price.

 Chief executive Janet Tan said the generous deal was essentially to reward investors: "Our loyal shareholders have been with us through this long journey and we felt it was time we showed them some appreciation.
 Of course, if all the warrants are exercised, as I expect they might be, our total liquidity and share base will also increase."